probmods/chapters/inference-about-inference.md

 2) **Monty Hall**.
 Here, we will use the tools of Bayesian inference to explore a classic statistical puzzle -- the Monty Hall problem.
 Here is one statement of the problem:

     > Alice is on a game show and she's given the choice of three doors.
 Behind one door is a car; behind the others, goats.
-Alice picks door 1.
-The host, Monty, who knows what's behind the doors, opens another door, say No. 3, revealing a goat.
+She picks door 1.
+The host, Monty, knows what's behind the doors and opens another door, say No. 3, revealing a goat.
 He then asks Alice if she wants to switch doors.
 Should she switch?

     Intuitively, it may seem like switching doesn't matter.
 However, the canonical solution is that you *should* switch doors.
 We'll explore (a) the intuition that switching doesn't matter, (b) the canonical solution, and more.
 This is the starter code you'll be working with: